22 Fun Things to Do in Edinburgh on a Rainy Day

 6. Johnnie Walker Experience

-Learn more about Johnnie Walker Whisky during a 90-minute guided tour of the West End multi-floor bar.
+Learn more about Johnnie Walker Whisky during a 90-minute guided West End multi-floor bar tour.

-I’m not the biggest fan of whisky but really enjoyed the immersive tour.
+I’m not the biggest whisky fan, but I enjoyed the immersive tour.

 If it’s still raining when the tour ends, head up to the rooftop for a lovely bar atmosphere.